Thabhelo/TFC-Project/README.md

 ---

-Built with ❤️ for The Falls Church community in Victoria Falls, Zimbabwe
+Built with ❤️ for The Falls Church.
 *"But if anyone loves God, he is known by God." - 1 Corinthians 8:3*